lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 import { slugify, fromNow } from '@utils'
 ```

-If you're interested in knowing how to achieve this click the button below to reveal the code.

-**TOGGLEABLECODE** webpack config + mix config + index.js for utils and services.
+From this point forward I will assume we have webpack aliases that points to an `index.js` file for each of our frontend folders.
+If you're interested in knowing how to achieve this, I've create a little GitHub gist that shows how to set this up.

+<GithubButton url="https://gist.github.com/lorisleiva/877004cc7650f458903d357bce45298e" title="Gist on webpack aliases"></GithubButton>

+## Next up

+Our next hero will be about using Models in your frontend.
+Stay tuned. 📻